FreeLikeGNU/goblins/README.md

 This mod adds several Goblins (and Goblin Dogs) to Minetest that should spawn near ore deposits or lairs underground.

 * Goblins dig caves, destroy torches, create lairs, set traps, cultivate mushrooms and some are aggressive.
-* Goblin Dogs (Gobdogs) will roam caves, bury bones and other items in soft terrain, eat meats.
+* Gobdogs will roam caves, bury bones and other items in soft terrain, eat meats.
 Some Gobdogs are aggressive!
 * Basic trading with Goblins - the more you trade with a goblin, the more likely you will get things in return!
-* Goblins have a territorial framework
+* Goblins have a territorial framework for location based interactions

 * tested with Mintest 5.30(dev)